-Prior to confirming any period of annual close down, reference should be made to any applicable modern award or agreement to determine the relevant period of notice required to be given to employees.
+Prior to confirming any period of annual close down, reference should be made to any applicable modern award to determine the relevant period of notice required to be given to employees.

 It is recommended that such notice be provided to your employees both verbally and in writing.
-HR Advice Online members can obtain a letter template for providing notice of an annual closedown from our online resources.
+A letter template for providing this notice is available from HR Advice Online.